Classes and Other Activities for the Public

 Bernalillo County Extension Master Composters

-Due to the covid-19 pandemic we have had to cancel many classes.
+Due to the covid-19 pandemic we have had to cancel all our classes since mid-March.
 We will reschedule them whenever we are able.
-In the meantime, please feel free to email us your questions and learn about composting using the resource links in the left-hand column of this page.
+But, please note our online class below.
+We hope to offer more, so please check back.
+And, feel free to email us your questions and learn about composting using the resource links in the left-hand column of this page.
 Also note resource links in class descriptions at the bottom of this page.
-It is still safe to compost.
+It is safe to compost.
 This is a good time to start a compost pile in your backyard or a bokashi bucket in your kitchen.